 John was born in England but grew up in Canada, returning to these shores in 1935 after receiving an invitation from Nicklin, who was a teammate on his home town side Fort Frances (Ontario) Tigers.
 Percy had just taken charge of Richmond Hawks in the new English National League.

 With his fellow Olympian ‘Chirp’ Brenchley on right-wing, he and the Hawks challenged for league honours all season, only to be pipped by Wembley Lions for the top honour on goal difference.
 He spent two seasons with the Hawks, scoring ten points.

-When the Hawks collapsed, he returned to his home in Fort Frances, Ontario, and played for his local senior club, Fort Frances Maple Leafs.
-In 1939-40, they were beaten by Port Arthur Bearcats in the regional finals of the play-offs for the prestigious Allan Cup.
+When the Hawks collapsed, he returned to Canada and re-joined the Fort Frances club, now named Maple Leafs.
+In 1939-40, by a quirk of sporting fate they met Port Arthur Bearcats in the regional finals of the play-offs for the prestigious Allan Cup.
 The Bearcats had represented Canada in the 1936 Olympics.
 This time Coward was on the losing side.

 After war service in the Military Police, he worked in a paper mill in Fort Frances and coached minor hockey teams.
 A keen golfer, from 1969 he ran the pro shop at a local golf club.